 - Insulin comes in fast, intermediate and long-acting forms.
 Your doctor can help you choose a regimen to fit your lifestyle.

-* Talk to your health professional about what is the right target range for you.
+* Talk with your health professional about what is the right target range for you.

 It’s okay if you don’t have all the answers about insulin therapy.
 Sometimes, people find that writing a list of questions and concerns is a useful way of processing some of their feelings.

-- Bring this list along to your next diabetes appointment so you don’t forget the questions or concerns you want to discuss with your health professional.
+- Bring this list along to your next diabetes appointment, so you don’t forget the questions or concerns you want to talk over with your health professional.

 - Remember, there are no silly questions or concerns — they are all valid.
 Your health professional will appreciate anything you mention, as it will help them to offer you the best possible support.